gijskoning/ReproducingCURL/docs/agenda.md

 - Discuss further research options if implementation turns out to be too trivial.
 - Discuss what repo to use as a basis for the reproduction.
 ### Week 4 (10-05-2021)
+- See week 3

 ### Week 5 (17-05-2021)
+- We are unsure how to exactly update the encoder from the SAC side, should we use actor, critic or both?

 ### Week 6 (24-05-2021)